MyPureCloud/developer-center-blog/source/2021-09-03-transferring-calls-to-external-using-byoc/index.md

 *Without UUI Data:*
 `Refer-To: <sip:address@ip>`

 The ***ip*** portion can be anything.
-It is not checked and used by Genesys Cloud in this scenario.
-Ex: whatever_domain, locahost, ... would work.
+It is not checked and used by Genesys Cloud in this scenario. e.g. whatever_domain, locahost, ... would work.

-As we want the call to reach an Architect Inbound Call flow, the ***address*** will have to be a number (E.164 -ex: +19999999999), that has been defined as part of a [DID Range](https://help.mypurecloud.com/?p=45318) and that has been assigned to the desired Architect flow.
+As we want the call to reach an Architect Inbound Call flow, the ***address*** will have to be a number (E.164 -e.g. +19999999999), that has been defined as part of a [DID Range](https://help.mypurecloud.com/?p=45318) and that has been assigned to the desired Architect flow.

 ## Sending data from Genesys Cloud to your SIP device on transfer